distributed-system-analysis/pbench/agent/containers/images/README.md

 # Build Requirements

-Container image building requires the both the `buildah` and `jinja2` CLI commands to be present.
+Container image building requires both the `buildah` and `jinja2` CLI commands to be present.

 On Fedora 31 and later systems, use the following command to install the